Static Power Dissipation Solution

 What is Static Power Dissipation?

-The Static Power Dissipation formula is defined static electricity is an imbalance of electric charges within or on the surface of a material and is represented as Pstatic = Istatic*VDD or Static Power = Static Current*Drain Voltage.
-Static Current is an imbalance of electric charges within or on the surface of a material & Drain Voltage is the voltage that falls across the gate-source terminal of the transistor.
+The Static Power Dissipation formula is defined static electricity is an imbalance of electric charges within or on the surface of a material and is represented as Pstatic = istatic*Vbc or Static Power = Static Current*Base Collector Voltage.
+Static Current is an imbalance of electric charges within or on the surface of a material & Base Collector Voltage is a crucial parameter in transistor biasing.
+It refers to the voltage difference between the base and collector terminals of the transistor when it is in its active state.

 How to calculate Static Power Dissipation?

-The Static Power Dissipation formula is defined static electricity is an imbalance of electric charges within or on the surface of a material is calculated using Static Power = Static Current*Drain Voltage.
-To calculate Static Power Dissipation, you need Static Current (Istatic) & Drain Voltage (VDD).
-With our tool, you need to enter the respective value for Static Current & Drain Voltage and hit the calculate button.
+The Static Power Dissipation formula is defined static electricity is an imbalance of electric charges within or on the surface of a material is calculated using Static Power = Static Current*Base Collector Voltage.
+To calculate Static Power Dissipation, you need Static Current (istatic) & Base Collector Voltage (Vbc).
+With our tool, you need to enter the respective value for Static Current & Base Collector Voltage and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know